 The high elliptical orbit and the radiation belts that prevent the conduct of observations at low altitudes imply that most observations are made nearer apogee, where the Earth, as seen from Chandra, appears to move only slowly through the sky.
-As a result, the Earth and its surrounding avoidance region constitute a portion of the sky that will be partially blocked from view, and long, continuous observations in this region (>30 ksec at the center of the region) will be difficult, although shorter observations are possible.
-The proposer is urged to read Chapter 3 of the Proposers' Observatory Guide (POG) to become familiar with Chandra observing constraints and to make use of the Observation Visualizer (ObsVis) and PRoVis to see how these constraints might impact their observations.
+As a result, the Earth and its surrounding avoidance region constitute a portion of the sky that will be partially blocked from view, and long, continuous observations in this region (>30 ksec at the center of the region) will be difficult, although shorter observatory Guide (POG) to become familiar with Chandra observing constraints and to make use of the Observation Visualizer (ObsVis) and PRoVis to see how these constraints might impact their observations.
 For highly constrained observations, we recommend that the proposer contact the CXC Help Desk.